pingcap/docs-tidb-operator/en/backup-to-aws-s3-using-br.md

         prefix: my-folder
     ```

-    When configuring the `backup-aws-s3.yaml`, note the following:
+When configuring `backup-aws-s3.yaml`, note the following:

 - Since TiDB Operator v1.1.6, if you want to back up data incrementally, you only need to specify the last backup timestamp `--lastbackupts` in `spec.br.options`.
 For the limitations of incremental backup, refer to [Use BR to Back up and Restore Data](https://docs.pingcap.com/tidb/stable/backup-and-restore-tool#back-up-incremental-data).
 - The `acl`, `endpoint`, `storageClass` configuration items of Amazon S3 can be ignored.
 For more information about S3-compatible storage configuration, refer to [S3 storage fields](backup-restore-overview.md#s3-storage-fields).
 - Some parameters in `.spec.br` can be ignored, such as `logLevel`, `statusAddr`, `concurrency`, `rateLimit`, `checksum`, `timeAgo`, and `sendCredToTikv`.
 For more information about BR configuration, refer to [BR fields](backup-restore-overview.md#br-fields).
-    - For v4.0.8 or a later release, BR can automatically adjust `tikv_gc_life_time`.
+- For v4.0.8 or a later version, BR can automatically adjust `tikv_gc_life_time`.
 You do not need to configure `spec.tikvGCLifeTime` and `spec.from` fields in the `Backup` CR.
 - For more information about the `Backup` CR fields, refer to [Backup CR fields](backup-restore-overview.md#backup-cr-fields).

 After you create the `Backup` CR, TiDB Operator starts the backup automatically.
 You can view the backup status by running the following command: